kcrwfrd/tic-tac-toe/README.md

 The program should run until X or O has won 10 games, and then finally output the amount of time it took to run the simulation.

+# The Implementation
+I solved this with the following modules:

+* `Game` represents the state of a game
+* `Player` randomly chooses its moves
+* `PerfectPlayer` extends `Player` with a minimax algorithm to play with perfect strategy
+* `index.coffee` orchestrates the simulation

 # Getting Started

 ```bash